Le Pen’s far-right vision: Retooling France at home, abroad

 She would also reinstate uniforms in all schools, and fortify police powers.

 Le Pen has called Muslim headscarves “Islamist uniforms” and proposed a ban on wearing them in public.
-Macron said in a debate Wednesday night that such a ban could lead to “civil war” in the country with Europe’s largest Muslim population.
+Macron said in a debate Wednesday night that such a ban could lead to “civil war” in the country that has Western Europe’s largest Muslim population.

 But it was an elderly woman in a blue-and-white headscarf confronting Le Pen last week in the southern town of Pertuis who may have put a dent in her plan.